jtmelton/semgrep-idea-plugin/README.md

 This should allow you to work in your code environment as you normally would, and receive semgrep notifications in the IDE.

 <!-- Plugin description -->
-This is a simple wrapper for the semgrep open source tool.
+(Unofficial) This is a simple wrapper for the semgrep open source tool.
 See https://github.com/jtmelton/semgrep-idea-plugin for more details.
+(Unofficial) For the official plugin, see https://github.com/returntocorp/semgrep-intellij.
 <!-- Plugin description end -->

 ## Installation